 5. Use a high-quality whey protein powder for an added protein boost.

 This strawberry blackberry banana smoothie is a great way to start your day.
 Enjoy!

 What makes this strawberry blackberry banana smoothie healthy?

 This smoothie has a lot of good things going for it.
 It is high in protein, fiber, and vitamins, and it is low in calories.
 It is a great way to start your day or to have a snack.

 The protein in this smoothie comes from Greek yogurt milk and whey protein powder.
-The fiber comes from the blackberries bananas, and strawberries, and the vitamins come from all of the ingredients.
+The fiber comes from the blackberries, bananas, and strawberries, and the vitamins come from all ingredients.
 This smoothie is also a good source of omega-3 fatty acids, thanks to the fish oil supplement.

 Frequently Asked Questions:

 Q: Can I omit the protein powder?

 A: You can omit the protein powder if you like, but the smoothie will not be as high in protein.